TechnionTDK/jbs-text2json/README.md

 1. since it isn't always possible to verify the correctnes of every single entry we suggest you add tests specifically for the first and last json object in the file (or at least insome of the files)

 1. we found it's helpful to see the json using Json viewing tools such as [this](http://jsonviewer.stack.hu/)

+1. in your tests it is very helpful to check the number of objects you are expecting, this will catch cases where the matcher misses lines

+1. if a line is matched to more then one lineMatcher the behavior is undefined

 1. use the Line class, it has most of what you need to analyze the text